nallagondu/production_ed/week2/day2.md

 uv run uvicorn server:app --reload
 ```

+If you stopped your frontend then start it again:

+1. Open a new terminal
+2. `cd frontend`
+3. `npm run dev`

-Test your enhanced twin at `http://localhost:3000` - it should now have much richer context!
+Then test your enhanced twin at `http://localhost:3000` - it should now have much richer context!

 ## Part 2: Set Up AWS Environment